kao-ring/Responsive-Portfolio-w-Bootstrap/README.md

 ## index.html

--Using a class .sticky-top and .fixed-bottom to make header and footer sticky.
+- Using a class .sticky-top and .fixed-bottom to make header and footer sticky.

 ```
 <header class="sticky-top">